Email monitoring

 How Caddy helps

-- Text a concise summary only when the email looks important.
+• Text a short summary only when the message needs your attention.

 Why Caddy is different